PabloBelloDelpon/March_1991_replication/README.md

 # March_1991_replication

 Replication study of the paper "Exploration and exploitation in organizational learning" (March, 1991).
 The code for the simulation of figures 1 thru 5 was developed by [Maciej Workiewicz](https://github.com/Mac13kW/March_1991_Exploration_and_Exploitation) based on the original paper.
-The simulation of figure 6 is by Pablo Bello.
+The code for the simulation of figure 6 is by Pablo Bello.

 ## Files :
 * Each csv file contains the results of one simulation experiment.